Average Cost of Car Insurance in Delaware

 Drivers With Old Cars$91$154

-Delaware's small size doesn't prevent significant rate variations, with urban Wilmington driving up costs and demographic factors creating substantial premium differences.
+Delaware's small size doesn't prevent rate variations, with urban Wilmington driving up costs and demographic factors creating substantial premium differences.

 Average Delaware Car Insurance Cost by Company